jnknwn/Switch_Footprints/README.md

 On Windows it's usually "C:\Program Files\KiCad\6.0\share\kicad\3dmodels"

 Types of footprints (MX):
 - stnd:  footprints with full silkscreen, like positioning guidance and size of keycap
 - lss:   less silkscreen then stnd, only reference
-- noref: only col and row indicated on silkscreen, nor reference visible
+- noref: only col and row indicated on silkscreen, no reference visible